 Note.
-The mode shape for eigenvalue 1 may be inverted.
+The mode shape may be inverted.
 This is because the sense is arbitrary since during vibration deformed shape will appear in both directions.

 Printing Eigenvalue Results

 Eigenvalue results for the whole structure can be displayed in the Text Output window.